OfirGoren/DeliveryApp/README.md

 ## Highlight features:
 ### Customer side:

-* finds your location on the map and gives the exact address you are.
+* Finds your location on the map and gives the exact address you are.
 * Option to place an order for shipments large and small.
 * See your entire order history.

 ### Curier side:
-* Open Google Map Navigation or Waze With the route to the pickup address and destination address at the touch of a button
+* Open Google Map navigation or Waze With the route to the pickup address and destination address at the touch of a button
 * Option to call the customer quickly and efficiently

 ## Screenshots: